How To Send Email in Laravel With SMTP (Code Snippets Included)

 ],

-This references the environment variables set in .env so you shouldn’t need to make any edits unless you’ve already edited the config file to change the settings at some point.
+This references the environment variables set in .env, so you shouldn’t need to make any edits unless you’ve already edited the config file to change the settings at some point.

 Step 3: Create a Mailable Class